Shane Early

 Shane's experience includes:

-• Participated in meetings with other states, NESCOE and ISO-NE regarding the future of the region’s energy policy and its electric grid
+• Participating in meetings with states, NESCOE and ISO-NE regarding the future of the region's energy policy and its electric grid

-• Managed the Department’s grid modernization order, which authorized $220 million dollars of investments in technologies to update and improve the efficiency and reliability of the state’s electric grid
+• Overseeing the Massachusetts grid modernization order, which authorized $220 million dollars of investments in technologies to update and improve the efficiency and reliability of the state's electric grid

-• Oversaw the adjudication of solar rights concerning ISO-NE’s forward capacity market and the use of energy storage systems by net metering customers
+• Overseeing the adjudication of solar rights concerning ISO-NE's forward capacity market and the use of energy storage systems by net metering customers

-• Oversaw the Department’s implementation of the SMART Plan for the state’s solar program
+• Implementing the SMART Plan for the Massachusetts solar program

-• Finalized orders on zoning exemptions for the siting of energy facilities
+• Handling zoning exemptions for the siting of energy facilities

-• Engaged and managed outside counsel in an appeal to the Massachusetts Supreme Judicial Court regarding the Department’s approval of a long-term contract for hydroelectric generation
+• Handling appeals to the Massachusetts Supreme Judicial Court regarding the approval of a long-term contract for hydroelectric generation

-• Oversaw the adjudication to apply the new federal corporate tax rate to regulated utilities
+• Applying a new federal corporate tax rate to regulated utilities

-• Directed the legal analysis, policy analysis and drafting for numerous base rate cases involving electric, gas, and water utilities
+• Leading the legal analysis, policy analysis and drafting for numerous base rate cases involving electric, gas and water utilities

-• Drafted special orders under M.G.L. c.
+• Drafting special orders under M.G.L. c.
 25, § 4B to facilitate the Merrimack Valley restoration and address the effects of COVID-19, marking the first times this statute was used

-• Coordinated the imposition and regulation of moratoriums on pipeline work that the Department put on certain investor owned utilities
+• Coordinating the imposition and regulation of moratoriums on pipeline work by certain investor owned utilities

 RELATED EXPERIENCE